Neil Armstrong’s historic spacesuit is falling apart

-Neil Armstrong's spacesuit is disintegrating and it's not the only valuable object doing so, the New York Times reported Tuesday.
+The spacesuit that Neil Armstrong wore on his mission to the moon is disintegrating and it's not the only valuable object doing so, the New York Times reported Tuesday.

 Twelve years ago, the suit's custodians at the Smithsonian's National Air and Space Museum in Washington D.C. took it off display and managed to slow the degradation process a little, the publication reports.

-The suit is made of 21 layers of different plastics (including nylon and Teflon).
+The suit is made of 21 layers of different plastic materials (including nylon and Teflon).
 One of them, neoprene, is the biggest culprit of the suit's degradation, according to NYT.
 Neoprene hardens and becomes brittle over time -- old wet suits, for example, are made of the same.

 Compared to other materials like metal, stone, ceramic and paper, plastics are less durable, and spacesuits aren't the only things succumbing to brittleness.
 Claes Oldernburg's art piece at the Harvard Art Museums in Massachusetts, "False Food Selection", featuring plastic models of a banana and oatmeal, now looks like it's rotting, according to NYT.